simplex-chat/simplex-chat/docs/guide/app-settings.md

 ### Notifications

-This page allows you to configure the app's notifications mode: instant, periodic, or only when the app is running.
+This screen allows you to configure how you want to receive push notifications: instant, periodic, or only when the app is running.
 There are some differences in how these options work on iOS and Android.
 Please read [this blog post](../../blog/20220404-simplex-chat-instant-notifications.md) for more details.

 You can also configure how notifications look when a new message arrives via the following options: